mictiz/mictiz/content/authors/mic/_index.md

 - Visitors
 ---

-Michele Tizzani is a researcher at the ISI Foundation, Turin.
+I'm a postdoc researcher at the ISI Foundation, Turin.